 1. Financial Strength of Your Company

-2. How is Your Health?
+2. How Is Your Health?

 Does your family have a history of illness?
 If so, then taking the lump sum and rolling it to an IRA might be the most viable option.
-What’s the point of having a income for the rest of your retirement if you are only in retirement for a few short years?
+What’s the point of having an income for the rest of your retirement if you are only in retirement for a few short years?

-If they had rolled the pension into an IRA, they could have elected another family member to receive it or at least donated it to a charity or their church.
+If they had rolled the pension into an IRA, they could have elected another family member to receive it or at least donate it to a charity or their church.

 3. Beneficiary Minded

 Most pensions work in that you (the employee) will receive an income stream for the remainder of your life.
 When you pass, your surviving spouse will receive half of the amount you received.
-(Some pensions do allow for your spouse to receive the full benefit, but typically you would have had to take a lesser amount in the beginning).
+(Some pensions do allow for your spouse to receive the full benefit, but typically, you would have had to take a lesser amount in the beginning).